adamloi22/hackathon-materials/twitter/README.md

 ## The most influential women on Twitter

 This data set contains information on the 25 most influential women on Twitter.
-The following features are given:
+The following fields are given:

 - Name:
 - Influence score: